soylemezom/soylemezom/README.md

-- 👋 Hi, I’m @soylemezom
+- 👋 Hi, I’m Mustafa
-- 👀 I’m interested in Devops Engineering
+- 👀 I’m a Devops Engineer
-- 🌱 I’m currently learning Source code management and VCS
+- 🌱 I’m implementing CI/CD
 - 💞️ I’m looking to collaborate on UBUNTU management
 - 📫 How to reach me soylemezom@gmail.com